Longwave-Technologies/Website/react-website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Package libraries need to install

+- npm
+- react-scroll
+- @formspree/react

 ## Available Scripts

+Note: Make sure to run `npm` commands in the /react-website directory.
 In the project directory, you can run:

 ### `npm start`